omarathon/riot-api-crawler/README.md

 - [OutputHandlers](../../wiki/OutputHandlers)
 - [Listeners](../../wiki/Listeners)

-Please visit the Wiki for further information regarding constructing and implementing your own classes.
+Please visit the [**Wiki**](../../wiki/Home) for further information regarding constructing and implementing your own classes.

-Included in the presets folder of this repo, one may find presets for all of these interfaces and classes.
+Included in the [presets](riotapicrawler/presets) folder, one may find presets for customisable classes.
 They are also contained within the builds.

 ## Example